-The following information provides an overview of our inspection in 2019 of the firm's issuer audits as well as data from the previous inspection.
+The following information provides an overview of our 2020 inspection as well as data from the previous inspection.
 We use a risk-based method to select audits for review and to identify areas on which we focus our review.
 Because our inspection process evolves over time, it can, and often does, focus on a different mix of audits and audit areas from inspection to inspection and firm to firm.
 Further, a firm's business, the applicable auditing standards, or other factors can change from the time of one inspection to the next.
 As a result of these variations, we caution that our inspection results are not necessarily comparable over time or among firms.

-Firm Data and Audits Reviewed
+Firm Data and Audits Selected for Review

-2019 2016
+2020 2017

-Firm Data
+Firm data

-Total issuer audit clients for which the firm was the principal auditor at the outset of the inspection procedures 6 6
+Total issuer audit clients for which the firm was the principal auditor at the outset of the inspection procedures 3 3

-Total engagement partners on issuer audit work 1 2
+Total engagement partners on issuer audit work 1 2 2

-Audits Reviewed
+Audits reviewed

-Total audits reviewed 2 2
+Total audits reviewed 2 3 3

-Audits in which the firm was the principal auditor 2 2
+Audits in which the firm was the principal auditor 3 3

-Integrated audits of financial statements and internal control over financial reporting ("ICFR") 0 0
+Integrated audits of financial statements and internal control over financial reporting (ICFR) 0 0

 Audits with Part I.A deficiencies 0 0

-&lt;sup>1 The number of engagement partners on issuer audit work represents the total number of firm personnel (not necessarily limited to personnel with an ownership interest) who had primary responsibility for an issuer audit (as defined in AS 1201) during the twelvementh period preceding the outset of the inspection.
+1 The number of engagement partners on issuer audit work represents the total number of firm personnel (not necessarily limited to personnel with an ownership interest) who had primary responsibility for an issuer audit (as defined in AS 1201) during the twelve-month period preceding the outset of the inspection.

-&lt;sup>2 The population of issuer audits from which audits are selected for review may differ from the issuer audits at the outset of the inspection procedures due to variations such as new issuer audit clients for which the firm has not yet issued an opinion or issuer audit clients lost prior to the outset of the inspection.
+2 The population of issuer audits from which audits are selected for review may differ from the issuer audits at the outset of the inspection procedures due to variations such as new issuer audit clients for which the firm has not yet issued an opinion or issuer audit clients lost prior to the outset of the inspection.